aakash01/aakash01.github.io/_posts/2014-03-16-finding-spans.md

 For a Stock[i],

-	1. check previous stock value, If it is smaller , add the span[i-1] to curr_span and move backwards to j = j-span[j] and repeat the process for stock[j] untill  we found a stock with greater value
+	a. check previous stock value, If it is smaller , add the span[i-1] to curr_span and move backwards to j = j-span[j] and repeat the process for stock[j] untill  we found a stock with greater value

-	2. Else if value of bar[j] > bar[i] stop and update the value.
+	b.
+Else if value of bar[j] > bar[i] stop and update the value.

 `Time Complexity` : `O(n)`   Space Complexity : `O(1)`